 Palau has a serious problem because is directly being negatively affected by climate change.
 This and the fact that in the past the country environmental policies weren't the best, deteriorating local ecosystems, contributed to change mentalities.
 They completely revolutionize the way they approached development and tourism.

-So, in the last decade, the country has committed to maintaining their coastlines and expanding the conservation areas that were already in place.
+So, in the last decade, the country has committed to maintaining its coastlines and expanding the conservation areas that were already in place.
 As a result, Palau appears many times on the Ethical Traveller list.
 The practice of ecotourism in Palau is intensive, with organizations taking people on multi-day, eco-themed tours of the island that include conservation projects too.

 The government is very keen to protect the land and marine life, setting aside 80% of the marine territory as a sanctuary.
 They are also trying their best in protecting coral reefs, creating no-fishing zones.
 The local population has encouraged to turn to aquaculture, with crab farming.
 One of the most popular experiences in the country is diving.
 This draws the attention of visitors, special to dive in the famous Jellyfish Lake.